 - some abundance herbs such as Allspice, Basil, Blackberry, Chamomile, Cinnamon, Clove, Fern, Honeysuckle, Jasmine, Marjoram, Nutmeg, Pine, etc (You can check the full list in “Cunningham’s Encyclopedia of Magical Herbs”)

 - a pin or a toothpick

 - optional citrine, sunstone, or tigers eye crystal

 Collect all the needed items, cleanse the environment, yourself, and all the ingredients, open the sacred space, and think about your intention.
 Make it very specific and try to invoke the emotions of abundance.

-When you ready, craft a sigil on a candle or make a symbol that will represent your intention.
-Anoint the candle with almond oil, and dress with the dried herbs that you chose.
+When you are ready, craft a sigil on a candle or make a symbol that will represent your intention.
+Anoint the candle with almond oil, and dress it with the dried herbs that you chose.
 You could also make a nice nest for your candle from fresh herbs and flowers.